percona/everest-doc/docs/use/monitor_endpoints.md

 2. Enter the following information on the CLI:

-    - **Everest URL Endpoint** - URL of the PerconaEverest instance
+    - **Everest URL Endpoint** - URL of the Percona Everest instance
     - **Everest Token** - The authorization token received while installing Percona Everest
     - **PMM URL Endpoint** - URL of the PMM instance
     - **Username and Password** - Credentials for the PMM instance
-    - **Name for the new monitoring instance**- Any name you want to give to the monitoring instance
+    - **Name for the new monitoring instance** - Any name you want to give to the monitoring instance

 3. Go to Percona Everest UI and navigate to **Settings > Monitoring endpoints**.
-This monitoring instance will be added to this page.
+This monitoring instance will be dispalyed on this page.